High performance storage

 Given that deadlines are always tight, there is no time to build out the physical infrastructure when a studio outstrips the capacity of its on-premises render farm.
 Even renting equipment may not be feasible.

-It might seem that the answer is obvious—move to the cloud—but until the advent of Qumulo File Fabric (QF2) for AWS, the solutions for file in the cloud have been limited, with poor scalability and performance as well as limited feature sets.
-QF2 for AWS is an enterprise-grade file storage system with the highest performance of any cloud-based solution.
+It might seem that the answer is obvious—move to the cloud.
+But in the past, the solutions for file in the cloud have been limited, with poor scalability and performance as well as limited feature sets.

 Here is a simple example of a hybrid rendering workflow.

 The on-prem render farm has been extended with additional resources in AWS.
-In this example, the QF2 cluster uses m4.16xlarge EC2 instances.
+In this example, the Qumulo cluster uses m4.16xlarge EC2 instances.
 The spot fleet is the collection of render nodes.